 The 1400s saw the completion of St Mary's Church, the largest parish church in Scotland.
 This replaced an earlier church of the Grey Friars.
 This had been known as the Lamp of Lothian, and was destroyed by the English in 1356.
 But there were more setbacks in the 1500s and in 1548 another English army was in control of the town.

 Haddington was also a very early recipient of a road bypass.
 From the 1930s the traffic along the A1 was taken out of the town along a new road to the north.
 In the 1970s a new dual carriageway A1 was built, a little north again of the original bypass.
-This process is being completed with the building of the A1 Haddington to Dunbar Expressway in the 2000s.
+More recently this has itself been upgraded as part of wider improvements to th A1 east of Edinburgh.

 The centre of Haddington is built attractively around the core of High Street and Market Street.
 This gives two wide parallel market areas, separated by buildings and a warren of wynds and lanes.
 The mercat cross is in High Street and the two streets come together at their western end on either side of the Town House.
 This was built in 1742 with some of the textile wealth then starting to flow into the town, and its spire dominates many views of Haddington.
 It continues to be used today by East Lothian Council.